 Or to retrieve a list of current point values, one for each configured point.
 To avoid issues with data ordering the device sends stored/unsent data before sending the current point data for all points, including timestamps.
 The Current Data Reason flag is used for these values.

-{"data":"Current"}
+{"data":"current"}

-Or to retrieve a list of current (at this time) point data, by point identifications.
+Or to retrieve a list of current (at this time) point data, by point type / index.
 Again, to avoid issues with data ordering, the device sends all unsent data before then sending current point data.

 {

-"data":"Current",
+"data":"current",

-"n":["ai:1"]
+"p":[{"ai":1},{"ai":2}]

 }